AØKK08124U Seminar: Leadership and Project Management

 - Project- and matrix organization; strategy and project selection

 - Project planning; scheduling resources and costs; managing risks

 - New Public Management, modernizing the public sector

 - Emergence, diffusion and trends in managerial practices

 The impact of leaders on organizational performance

-After completing the seminar, the student should be able to demonstrate the following:
+Additional for the learning outcome specified in the Curriculum, the student should be able to demonstrate the following:

 - Describe basic principles of selected contemporary theories, perspectives and tools related to leadership in organizations.